-4-H is a leader in youth development, which began on the local level in response to evolving needs for new kinds of educational experiences for youth.
-From the beginning, this youth-serving organization offered “hands-on” learning activities for young people so they might become productive citizens.
-Youth participating in 4-H activities have opportunities to offer positive contributions to our diverse and changing society.
-4-H uses the far-reaching Cooperative Extension System network to offer youth programs and activities to diverse groups of young people in all 3,150 counties across out nations.
-RI 4-H is the youth outreach education program of Cooperative Extension in the University of Rhode Island’s College of the Environment and Life Sciences.
+A leader in youth development, 4-H began as a local-level response to evolving needs for new kinds of educational experiences for youth.
+It uses the Cooperative Extension System network to offer youth programs and activities to diverse groups of young people in all 3,150 counties across the nation.

 URI 4-H offers children and teens long- and short-term educational opportunities.
 Children and teens can choose to participate in 4-H through community or project clubs.